hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/pricelist_generator/templates/template_table_he.md

 # No Python code to test, only HTML.
 # Therefore, no tests can be written to verify functionality.

-# Placeholder tests demonstrating structure.
+# Placeholder tests demonStarting structure.
 These tests are not related
 # to the provided HTML.

 def test_example_function_valid_input():